pyflowgo/pyflowgo/README.md

 PyFlowGo is an updated version of FLOWGO written in Python, that is open-source and compatible with any operating system.

 # Authors / developers
-Oryalle Magdalena Chevrel - Université Clermont Auvergne, CNRS, IRD, OPGC, Laboratoire Magmas et Volcans Jérémie Labroquère - https://www.linkedin.com/in/jlabroquere/
+Oryaëlle Magdalena Chevrel - Université Clermont Auvergne, CNRS, IRD, OPGC, Laboratoire Magmas et Volcans Jérémie Labroquère - https://www.linkedin.com/in/jlabroquere/

 # License